keithjgrant/kolache-site/content/core/dropdown.md

 description: An overlay that you can open and close with the click of a button.
 ---

 Kolache dropdowns are designed to work with any sort of content.
 This will commonly be a stacked list of menu items, but you are not restricted to this.
+The drawer itself has no padding; be sure that the elements you place inside it have any padding you need.

 Use JavaScript to add and remove the `is-open` class to open and close the dropdown.